glut23/webvtt-py/docs/usage.rst

     # if we just want to convert the file we can do this in one line
     WebVTT().from_sbv('captions.sbv').save()

-Also we can write using other formats:
+Also we can convert to other formats:

+* SubRip (.srt)

 .. code-block:: python